root-Akira/NFT-marketpalce/README.md

-# NFT Marketplace
+# BlackMarket

+The underground hub for rare and exclusive digital assets.
 A decentralized NFT marketplace built with React, TypeScript, and Ethereum smart contracts.

 ## Features